bytesdruid/DAO-Helper-Identity/README.md

 [COMPLETED] Fourth: link SC and newly created user account, new acct is soulbound owner

+[] Fifth: add all V1 variables in SC for information we want to capture

+[] Sixth: add opt in and transfer app calls to show that address is SC owner

+[] Seventh:

 ######################## Kash 12/21 Notes

 When they sign up on the website they need to create an account on the backend that represents them